-A search engine is also provided that allows the user to search on single or multiple words.
-Search results will highlight the word, or words, of interest.
+A search bar is located at the top left of the page.
+It allows users to search for single or multiple words, and the search results will highlight the words of interest on TPM Conexus pages.

 Members are encouraged to identify opportunities for improvement to the TPM by forwarding comment to Strategy and Support.